UltimaOmega474/BigComBoy/README.md

 ## License

 Angbe is open source and distributed under the MIT License.
 See LICENSE.md for details.
-Release packages for Angbe contain code from SDL2, {fmt} and imgui which contain their own licenses included with the release.
-Angbe also uses the OpenSans font.
-See `fonts/Open_Sans/OFL.txt` in both the source and release package for the license.